agsb/milliForth-RiscV/README.md

     if the compilation is interrupted, STATE and LATEST keeps untouched, but some junk was placed and stays into dictionary.

+## CREATE and DOES>

+    (from eforth ideas)

+    CREATE place the data address in stack and compiles two EXIT, the address of the first is saved at Forth variable TAIL, the data address is the cell after second EXIT;

+    DOES> uses the address in TAIL to save the complile address of what follows DOES>;

+    VARIABLE uses the data address to access a cell;

+    CONSTANT uses the data address to access a value;

+    ARRAY uses the data address to access the nth byte;

 ## Dismiss hack